jayway/cljwordgraph/INTRODUCTION.md

     42

 ## Keywords
 A keyword is like a Java enum or a Ruby symbol.
-It starts with a colon and is followed by its name, like :foo.
+It starts with a colon and is followed by its name, like `:foo`.
 A keyword always evaluates to itself:

     user=> :foo